 Abstract Submissions

-Late-Breaking Abstract Submissions
+Abstract Submissions are now open!

 NOTE: Lead authors must attest to maintain complete control of educational content beginning with abstract submission through upload of the presentation.
-It is never appropriate for ineligible companies (or advertising, marketing, or communication firms whose clients are ineligible companies) to contact ASRS staff directly.
+Presentations that contain industry data must reflect the lead author’s interpretation of the results.

 IMPORTANT: please be sure to read the FAQs about financial disclosures, especially if you hold an executive role with an ineligible company (i.e., named title such as Chief Officer).